- What is a Fertility Drug?

 For What Health Conditions Are Fertility Drugs Used?

 Fertility drugs are most commonly prescribed for fertility issues in women.
-However, it may be used in other health conditions like:
+However, they may be used in other health conditions like:

 - Polycystic Ovary Syndrome